patelsuhani/realAIs/README.md

 ### Contribution: [Suhani Patel](https://github.com/patelsuhani/), [Rishi Shah](https://github.com/rishis123/), [Saanvi Mehra](https://github.com/saanvimehra), [Chimdi Ejiogu](https://github.com/cejiogu/), [Dwight Koyner](https://github.com/dwightkoyner/)

 ## Introduction
 RealAIs is an application designed to aid in the early diagnosis of congenital disorders in children aged from just born to 5 years old.
-It empowers parents and healthcare providers by providing them with a tool to screen for potential health concerns in their children, enabling timely intervention and support.
+It empowers parents and healthcare providers by providing them with a tool to screen for potential health concerns in the children, enabling timely intervention and support.

 ## Description
 RealAIs allows parents to input detailed information about their child, including age, gender, race, ethnicity, behavioral patterns, and completion of expected milestones.
 By capturing images of the child's front and side profile views and running them through machine learning algorithms, the app calculates the likelihood of the child having specific congenital disorders.